 While you work with your application, Microsoft Test Manager (MTM) can record your actions, comments, screenshots and other data.
 The recording makes it easy to reproduce bugs.
 And you can quickly play back your tests whenever the application is updated.

-Explore your app
+Exploring your app

 Install the latest build of your application.
 If it’s a desktop application, install it on a machine that has MTM.
 If it’s a server, you can install it on any other machine, but you’ll want to run the browser or client on the same machine where you have MTM.